Harald-U/security-and-microservices/workshop/03-p-sec-exercise/02-README.md

 ### TASK 1: Test permissive mode

-In this task we access the Web-API service using the services nodeport, the IP address of a worker node, and unencrypted HTTP, effectively bypassing the Istio Ingress This is only possible because Istio is still using mTLS in permissive mode.
+In this task we access the Web-API service via the IP address of the worker node and the services NodePort using the `minikube service` command which in turn uses unencrypted HTTP traffic, therefore effectively bypassing the Istio Ingress which uses HTTPS.
+This is only possible because Istio is still using mTLS in permissive mode.

 #### Step 1: Create a access-token